Call Us Now 0207 030 3364 9am – 9pm | Mon – Sun

 • Follicular units may contain 1–3 hairs

-• Hair density depends on more than hair count alone
+Hair density depends on multiple factors, not just hair count

 Final Thought